apwbs/MARTSIA-Algorand/README.md

 run the third function for all the authorities, then the fourth function of all the authorities and so on.
 At the end of this procedure, the authorities are instantiated via multi-party computation, and they are ready to generate keys for the users.

+### Message ciphering and delivering

 To cipher a message and store it on the blockchain, open the 'data_owner.py' file.
 Firstly, run 'generate_pp_pk()' to instantiate the data owner, then modify the file 'data.json' with the data you want to cipher.
 Then, run the main() function, but remember to modify the access policy and the entries that you need to cipher with a particular policy: lines highlighted with `###LINES###` in the file.

+### Key requests

 To obtain a key from the authorities there are two ways.
 The first one is to send a request using an SLL client-server connection, the second option is to send a key request on chain and get an IPFS link on chain to open.
 To send a request via SSL, open the 'client.py' file, specify the constants like 'reader_address' and gid etc. and then run `python3 server_authority*.py`.
 Then, run python3 client.py to firstly start the handshake function and then to ask for a key.
 Send these two messages in different moments just commenting the action that you do not want to perform.
-Once you have obtained a part of a key from all the authorities, open the 'reader.py' file and run the generate_public_parameters() function.
-Then put the right values in the message_id and slice_id constants and run the main() function to read the message.

 To use the second way to ask for a key, you need to run the 'send_key_request()' function specifying the authority_address you want to invoke.
 Then, run `python3 server_monitor_auth*.py` to let the